Artanemus/SCM_BuildMeAClub-R/BMAC_SCRIPTS/ReadMe.md

 ## Sub folder format rules

-This folder contains T-SQL scripts that are compatible with MS SQL EXPRESS version 2017 and up.
+All T-SQL scripts are compatible with MS SQL EXPRESS version 2017 and up.

 BuildMeAClub.exe sorts and then runs these scripts.
 Sorting is alphanumerically.